Posted in National Citizen Service 3 months ago

-At Saturday’s fixture against Norwich young people that have made an impact in the Barnsley community through National Citizen Service (NCS) will enjoy VIP treatment as they join the players on the pitch to launch NCS Match Day, a special awareness-raising event organised by Reds in the Community.
+At Good Friday’s fixture against Bristol City, young people that have made an impact in the Barnsley community through National Citizen Service (NCS) will enjoy VIP treatment as they join the players on the pitch to launch NCS Match Day, a special awareness-raising event organised by Reds in the Community.

 A handful of lucky Barnsley Football Club fans who all graduated from the NCS programme – during which they gave back to the local community by volunteering and fundraising – will be going to the game as special guests of the Club to mingle with star players!

 The event, supported by Barnsley Football Club and Reds in the Community, will be part of a wider EFL Trust campaign that sees NCS Match Day reach over 30 EFL and Premier League clubs across the country, highlighting the positive work that young people have done in their local community.

 In 2017, NCS Matchday reached over 3 million people, with over 500 football players across the country celebrating NCS and the young people that have given back to the local community.

 Our NCS Matchday was originally planned for the postponed Championship game with Norwich City earlier this month but we are delighted to have re-scheduled the event.